literalplus/autopsy_docker/README.md

 # Autopsy

+**Fork to work around Java 11 issues on new versions as of November 2020, also uses official JDK Docker images instead of building them manually.**

 Dockerfile for building a __working__ version of Autopsy for Linux.
 Unfotunately, their guidance for installing sucks and misses a lot of problems.
 This dockerfile successfully builds and runs as of writing.